-The college provides a bus service which circles the main campus continuously throughout each class day from 8 a.m. - 5 p.m. including traveling to the Veterinary Technology Center.
+The college provides a bus service which circles the main campus continuously throughout each class day 10 minutes to the hour from 8 a.m. - 5 p.m. including traveling to the Farm and Vet Tech building.
 The college also provides a shuttle service back and forth each day to the Wellsville campus.
 These buses have various morning departure times from the Alfred campus and afternoon departures from the Wellsville campus.
 A daily shuttle schedule is posted online for quick and easy access.